factn/resilience-app/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!-- **READ BEFORE USING TEMPLATE!**
-Use this template as a guide to providing enough information for an effective bug report.
+Use this template as a guide to providing enough information for an effective feature request.
 You can press PREVIEW at any time to view the issue content without comments. -->

 **Is the feature request already logged?**